woojoo666/arcana-notes/temp notes6.md

 should should resolve all the stuff we were wondering about earlier about accessing source code vs values and the implications for cloning
+// TODO: FIND REFERENCED SECTION

+this also means that: something is clonable if and only if it is fully public so if you want something to be clonable, you have to make it fully public
+	or at least, fully accessible to the thing that wants to clone it we should also indicate to the user whether or not something is clonable, or it can be confusing the user should know the private variables inside the module, like `foo: bar + <private>` or something at the very least, the user should know that the module has inaccessible components we shouldn't just let the user try to clone it and end up with an incomplete module (that they don't even know is incomplete)

+### Indirect Tagging Restrictions - Explicit Tags Only

 I'm not sure if I talked about this earlier but, why do we want to allow indirect tagging of a public tag